INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>outputformat </td>
 		<td>“json”, “xml” or "csv".
-(Default: check the HTTP Accept header, or use the server default (usually xml) if none was specified.
-NOTE: most browsers send a default Accept header including XML.<br/><br/>For "csv", two additional parameters are supported: "csvsummary=yes" will add a summary of the query to the CSV output; "csvsepline=yes" will add "sep=," as the first line, specifically for using the resulting CSV with Excel.
+(Default: check the HTTP Accept header, or use the server default (usually xml) if none was specified. <b>NOTE:</b> most browsers send a default Accept header including XML.<br/><br/>For "csv", two additional parameters are supported: "csvsummary=yes" will add a summary of the query to the CSV output; "csvsepline=yes" will add "sep=," as the first line, specifically for using the resulting CSV with Excel.
 Both default to "no".</td>
 	</tr>
 	<tr>
 		<td>jsonp </td>